New-Wheat/Linux-for-HUAWEI-MateBook-E-2019/README.md

 ## Todo

+- [ ] External display _(HPD detection and UCSI need to be implemented in the ec driver)_
 - [ ] Camera
+    - rear camera actuator: cn3927 (only downstream driver found)
-    - front camera: gc5025 (no mainline sensor driver found)
+    - front camera: gc5025 (only downstream driver driver found)

 ## Source Code